its-Jaxx/Minecraft-Alt-Finder/README.md

 - [MC Alt Finder](https://github.com/its-Jaxx/Minecraft-Alt-Finder/blob/main/MC_Alt_Finder.py) simply prints all the information in the console.
 - [MC Alt Finder TK](https://github.com/its-Jaxx/Minecraft-Alt-Finder/blob/main/MC_Alt_Finder_TK.py) opens a new window where it allows you to check several users without having difficulty looking around.
-- An '.exe' file also exists in [releases](https://github.com/its-Jaxx/Minecraft-Alt-Finder/releases/tag/v1.0.0), however, I wouldn't depend on it since the api key used in it may get revoked at any time.
+- An '.exe' file also exists in [releases](https://github.com/its-Jaxx/Minecraft-Alt-Finder/releases/tag/v1.1.0), however, I wouldn't depend on it since due to temporary API key.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.